captionpoint/captionpoint-plays/THE-ROOMMATE.md

 It exists above the dictates of good and evil.
 ---
-That's for your book club,
+That’s for your book club,
 ---
-you know we don't smoke
+you know we don’t smoke
 that.
 ---
 ## SHARON:
-It's just a little bit.
+It’s just a little bit.
 ---
 Do you want me to put this out?
 ---
 ## ROBYN:
 No, just
 ---
-next time...
+next time…
 ---
 SO.
 ---